-• Applicants seeking admission to a Science-based course at the University without the formal course prerequisites, should not apply under the University's Special Admissions Scheme but should seek to qualify on a 5 unit HSC program of study which includes any prerequisite subject(s) needed.
-Science-based courses are those offered by the Faculties of Applied Science, Engineering and the Board of Studies in Science and Mathematics. • Any application for admission based on a 5 unit HSC program or the TAFE preparation course must be made through the Universities and Colleges Admissions Centre, GPO Box 7049, Sydney 2001, and must be accompanied by proof of age.
+• Applicants seeking admission to a Commerce or Sciencebased course at the University without the formal course and subject prerequisites, are advised to qualify on a 5 unit HSC program of study which includes any prerequisite subject(s) needed.
+Science-based courses are those offered by the Faculties of Applied Science, Engineering and the Board of Studies in Science and Mathematics.
+Further details of course and subject prerequisites are available from the Undergraduate Admissions office.
+Telephone (02) 697 2222.

+• Any application for admission based on results in a 5 unit HSC program or in the Tertiary Preparation Course must be made through the Universities and Colleges Admissions Centre, Locked Bag 500, Post Office Lidcombe 2141, and must be accompanied by proof of age.

-• Any enquiries concerning the above should be directed to the University's Admissions Office (telephone 697 2222).
+• Any enquiries concerning the above should be directed to the University's Admissions Office (telephone (02) 697 2222).

-Aboriginal students
+Aboriginal Students

-The University may admit suitably qualified persons of Aboriginal descent outside of any quota restrictions.
+The University may admit suitably qualified persons of Aboriginal descent outside any quota restrictions.